ashinaola/PersonalPortfolioWebsite/_posts/2023-10-23-recursion-versus-iteration.md

 Like the pseudocode, the function uses the running sum to track the fibonacci sequence as the loop is executing.
 The three steps shown are condensed into one single line within the loop.
 Python is quite well known for allowing programmers to produce code that is condensed, yet readable to the human.

 ### coin change problem
+The coin change problem is a classical algorithmic problem where one is given a list of values that represent the denominations of the currency.
+The main goal of the coin change problem is to give the exact amount of change, using the least amount of coins.
+As before with the fibonacci sequence, both the iterative and recursive approaches are going to be compared in terms of intuition and ease of solution.

 #### pseudocode: recursion

 #### code: recursion